 Remember that acne is a disease of the skin, not a disease of dirt—and you need to treat it gently; you can't scrub it away.
 Using abrasive products and cleansers "actually causes more inflammation," says Madan.

-Recommendation: "Use a gentle face wash such as Cetaphil or CeraVe," says Madan.
+The Rx: "Use a gentle face wash such as Cetaphil or CeraVe," says Madan.
 If you're bothered by recurrent acne, make an appointment with a dermatologist, who can recommend products suited to your skin or prescribe medications if necessary.

 You're Not Getting Enough Sleep

 "Staying up late, waking up in the middle of the night and not having restful sleep can seriously impact overall skin health," says Sherwin Parikh, MD, a board-certified dermatologist with Tribeca Skin Center in New York City.
 "Collagen synthesis occurs during rest.
 Cortisol levels decrease during the latter part of the sleep cycle, reducing the harsh effects of adrenal overdrive on the skin and hair.
 Moisture levels reset overnight.
 Puffy and tired eyes become evident for some people within a few bad nights."